cividi/whitepaper/README.md

 Responsive Use puts more minute-to-minute decisions into complicated technological processes which often depend on carefully orchestrated algorithms that need to be proven both for their effective and ethical qualities, whose complexity renders them opaque both to the operator and the affected.
 Additionally, questions of data ownership and reuse, the rapidly evolving legal conditions for data protection, means that urban systems need to be built to be tamper-proof and explanatory on various levels - with investments into deep foundations for ethical, legal and technical data trust.

 ## III.
-People understand spaces whether they are experts or not
+People understand spaces, whether experts or not

 Urban planning ideas need to quickly reach a wide audience - not only in order to be accepted from a governance perspective, but specifically to have the chance to involve local residents and other stakeholders in the process.
 Ideas need diverse frames of reference, key arguments in areas of impact to public health, climate change, economic benefit, and stakeholders will tend to focus on frames specific to their context.
 Embedding transparency into the development process - open access to project reports, to open source tools and data publications, social media and discussion boards - will be a start, but outreach needs to go beyond communication channels alone.